 Before transitioning to Move Forward Counseling, I focused on the systems/structural work as a family-based therapist for over three years.
 I try my hardest to see human beings for who they are in the moment.
 Whatever brings you into therapy, whether it be difficult life transitions, anxiety, depression, etc.

 My goal is to create a comfortable environment where you do not feel judged and a therapeutic relationship that will allow us to explore and celebrate who you are while giving us the patience to heal from the past and present.

-In my free time, I love spending time with my partner and our two greyhounds: Obie and Addie.
+In my free time, I love spending time outside with or without my lovely greyhound: Addie.
 Throughout my life, I have loved spending time outdoors.
 Being from the Midwest, I have become quite an avid ice fisherman, although I haven’t engaged in this activity in quite a while.
 Being outside has always centered me.
 Whether it be a canoe trip, camping, hiking, or a simple walk outside, I have always enjoyed what nature offers.

 I look forward to meeting you!
 Please reach out if you feel like we would work well together!

 Matthew Kornacki can provide in-person sessions at our Lancaster therapy office or online sessions to anyone in Pennsylvania.

 Whether you are suffering from panic attacks, obsessive – compulsive disorder, or generalized anxiety we have therapists who use evidenced-based treatments, such as cognitive-bahavioral therapy, to help you.

 Many individuals feel like they are at war with their bodies.
 Whether it’s feeling shame, guilt, or giving ourselves critical comments about our bodies, we can be our own worst enemy.
 Our therapists can help you feel at peace with your body and learn to be kind to yourself.